Compare symptoms here. Check your own plant in the app.

 Yellowing is a symptom, not a diagnosis.
 The fastest way forward is to check where the yellow leaves appear, how fast the change happened, and whether the root zone is stressed.

-Compare symptoms Brown tipsBrown leaf tips usually mean stress around water, salts, or air, not one single disease.
+Compare likely causes Brown tipsBrown leaf tips usually mean stress around water, salts, or air, not one single disease.

 Start by looking at the watering pattern and the root zone.
 Brown tips are often the plant showing repeated stress before the rest of the leaf fails.

-Compare symptoms Drooping leavesA drooping plant is asking for attention, but not always for more water.
+Compare likely causes Drooping leavesA drooping plant is asking for attention, but not always for more water.

 Leaf droop can come from thirst, heat, root stress, transplant shock, or overwatering.
 The next move depends on what the soil and stems are doing too.

-Compare symptoms Black spotsBlack spots usually need closer inspection before you decide whether it is fungal, mechanical, or just old tissue breaking down.
+Compare likely causes Black spotsBlack spots usually need closer inspection before you decide whether it is fungal, mechanical, or just old tissue breaking down.

 The pattern matters: scattered spots, ringed lesions, quick spread after rain, or blackening tied to the leaf edge all point to different causes.

-Compare symptoms White powderA white powdery layer is one of the easier symptoms to spot, but the right response still depends on plant type, spread, and conditions.
+Compare likely causes White powderA white powdery layer is one of the easier symptoms to spot, but the right response still depends on plant type, spread, and conditions.

 What matters first is whether the white layer wipes off, how fast it is spreading, and whether the plant is crowded, humid, or already stressed.